-The Department maintains a 9,200 square foot state-of-the-art greenhouse situated on the roof of the NWQ Building Complex.
-The new glass and acrylic greenhouse maximizes research capability and provides an open, flexible environment for botanical instruction, supporting both undergraduate and graduate education and cutting-edge NSF funded research.
+The greenhouse is a 9,200 square foot hidden gem located on the roof of the NWQ Building Complex.
+The state-of-the-art facility maximizes research capability and provides an open, flexible environment for botanical instruction, supporting both undergraduate and graduate education and cutting-edge NSF funded research.

-The facility is divided into 3 wings, with 17 separate rooms and includes an expanded head house to be utilized as both a potting area and a classroom, modern wet lab space, a vibration lab, 3 instructional houses, 2 production and propagation houses, 6 research houses, an office and student area, and greenhouse support spaces, with an additional 1,200 square feet of outdoor planting beds available for research and instruction.
+The facility is divided into 3 wings, with 17 separate rooms and includes an expanded head house utilized as both a potting area and a classroom, modern wet lab space, a vibration lab, 4 instructional houses, 1 propagation house, 6 research houses, an office and student lounge, and greenhouse support spaces, with an additional 1,200 square feet of outdoor planting beds available for research and instruction.

-The instructional plant collection for Biological Sciences at UWM comprises approximately 640 species representing over 100 plant families, showcasing a range of plant biodiversity, evolution and adaptation.
-Specimens range from primitive mosses and liverworts, species representing lower vascular plant evolution, to cycads, to a strong representation of flowering plants.
+The diverse instructional plant collection comprises approximately 672 species representing over 100 plant families, showcasing a range of plant biodiversity, evolution and adaptation, with specimens representing lower vascular plant lineages, to cycads, to a strong representation of flowering plants.
 The greenhouse maintains a collection of native plants which is supplemented by 270 tree and shrub species planted throughout the campus.
 An 11-acre conservancy area on campus is also available for study.
-Lapham Hall houses 23 plant growth, insect, environmental or cold chambers for research and instructional use.
+Lapham Hall houses 17 plant growth, insect, environmental or cold chambers for research and instructional use.

-For questions or to visit, please contact the Greenhouse Manager at 414-229-4248, or via email at firstname.lastname@example.org.
+For questions or to visit, please contact Greenhouse Manager Paul Engevold at 414-229-4248, or via email (preferred) at email@example.com.

 The Biological Sciences Greenhouse facility houses both long-term research, supporting the work of faculty members, and short-term projects for undergraduate and graduate student research.